Scalable Durational Event Models: Application to Physical and Digital Interactions: Application to Physical and Digital Interactions

-\paragraph*{Covariate Information.} Participants provided time-invariant information on their Facebook friends and gender.
-However, this information is missing for a subset we exclude from the study.
-Assuming these values are missing completely at random, this exclusion does not affect the validity of our inferential conclusions.
-Additionally, the popularity estimates $\beta^{0\rightarrow 1}_i$ and $\beta^{1\rightarrow 0}_i$ of actor $i$ for the physical and digital communication are only identifiable if actor $i$ participated in at least one durational event in both communication modes (physical and digital).
-Applying these inclusion criteria results in a final dataset of $\mbox{155,316}$ physical interactions and $\mbox{4,152}$ digital interactions among $N = 400$ actors.
-Text messages were also collected between study participants.
+Participants provided covariate information on their Facebook friends and gender.
+We included actors with this information who participated in at least one durational event in both communication modes (physical and digital), ensuring identifiable popularity coefficients.
+This amounts to $\mbox{155,316}$ physical and $\mbox{4,152}$ digital interactions among $N = 400$ actors.
+In Section \ref{sec:rem}, we use instantaneous text messages from the participants to show the algorithm's applicability to event data without duration.